 Mad Rock Remora

-Mad Rock has a great selection of climbing shoes, and a few that are suitable options for climbers with bunions.
+Mad Rock has a great selection of climbing shoes, many of which are good options for climbers with bunions.

-The Remora is one of their best models for bunions.
+If I had to pick one out though, it would be the Remora.
 This soft slip-on shoe has a particularly wide toe box, with a less prominent point, both of which are ideal features for feet with bunions.
-We also like that the toe patch rubber isn’t rigid, which allows your toes to space out and enables flexibility when weighting the toe box.
+I also like that the toe patch rubber isn’t a rigid compound, allowing your toes to naturally spread out out and enables flexibility when weighting the toe box.

-Because of this slipper design, they are also easy to get on and off, helping alleviate pressure on your feet.
+Because of this slipper design, they are also easy to get on and off, helping prevent pressure building up on your feet.

 Although we probably won’t be seeing anyone climb 9c in a pair of Remoras any time soon, these shoes are more than capable of helping crush hard thanks to the sticky Science Friction rubber on the soles.

 Don’t write the Remoras off as a second-rate shoe though.
 These shoes were favored by a handful of Olympic athletes, like the Mawem brothers, for speed climbing as well as for training sessions.

 The Taratulace is designed for all-day comfort with soft uppers and a flat-last profile.
 The rounded toe box leaves your toes room to spread comfortably and lay flat without being pinched against each other.

 These shoes, while comfortable, still edge well.
 Heel hooks and smears feel relatively secure thanks to the 5mm of Frixion rubber.
 Being lace-ups, the fit can be dialled in to suit the shape of your feet, and remain comfortable enough for the lazy climber to keep them on while belaying.

 The Tarantulace would suit beginner climbers or long multi-pitch days.